-- 12.11 All publically usable open spaces should be of good quality as assessed against suitable criteria. - 12.12 The Central Lincolnshire Open Space Audit and assessment will be used as the basis for considering the open space needs of a development.
-The standards and audit will be used to; - inform developers what the minimum requirements are for sites - to prioritise works for any enhancement of facilities; and - to identify areas where green spaces are not fit for purpose - 12.13 Accessibility, quality and quantity will be used to inform provision of open space for new development in Central Lincolnshire. - 12.14 Accessibility is a key objective so even if a development is in an area of good general provision if these are net easily accessible then provision on site will be required or works undertaken to improve accessibility.
+- 12.14 All publically usable open spaces should be of good quality as assessed against suitable criteria. - 12.15 The Central Lincolnshire Open Space Audit and CL Playing Field Assessment will be used as the basis for considering the local usable Greenspace need of a development.
+The standards and audit will be used to; - inform developers what the minimum requirements are for sites - to prioritise works for any enhancement of facilities; - 12.16 Accessibility, quality and quantity will be used to inform provision of open space for new development in Central Lincolnshire. - 12.17 Accessibility is a key objective so even if a development is in an area of good general provision if these are net easily accessible then provision on site will be required or works undertaken to improve accessibility.